The True Botanicals Resurfacing Moisture Mask deeply exfoliates without drying out skin. Best of all, it’s made of quality, safe ingredients.

 What I’ve learned is this: just because an exfoliant is made with safe and natural ingredients, you can’t expect it to be weak.
 Plenty of exfoliants and peels in the natural aisle can get the job done, and done well.
 Others can work a little too well… if you’ve ever ended up with a face that’s red, dry, or itchy, you know what I mean.

-The main reason I keep coming back to the Resurfacing Moisture Mask from True Botanicals is because it exfoliates without upsetting my sensitive skin.
+The main reason I keep coming back to the True Botanicals Resurfacing Moisture Mask is because it exfoliates without upsetting my sensitive skin.
 This cantaloupe-colored gloop is so well formulated that I use it regularly without any annoying irritation.

 The mask improved my skin when it was damaged from melasma and old acne scars.
 Check out my incredible results, before & after pictures included.